ClementPinard/SfmLearner-Pytorch/README.md

 The code should generate color, depth and semantic images, and pose information for each trajectory, as shown in the gif above.

-##### TODO: Post-processing steps:
+##### Post-processing steps:

-Additional post-processing was performed (does not require simulator):
+Some additional post-processing steps was performed.
+These steps include switching color channels, converting the semantic images to labels, adding intrinsic parameters to the dataset, and analyzing trajectory statistics for the ego motion.
-- Switching color channels
+None of these post-processing steps require the simulator.
-- Converting the semantic images to labels
+-
-- Adding intrinsic parameters to the dataset
+-
-- Statistics
+-

 # TODO: everything below needs to get modified